skellis46/slipbox/somatics unlimited.md

+## final key concerns

+The fallacy of appeal to authority (https://plato.stanford.edu/entries/argument/#Fall) Also _Argumentation as an epistemic practice_ -- relates to Nordquist above (but compare with confirmation bias, and the backfire effect! -- motivated reasoning):

+> In particular, arguments that threaten our core beliefs and our sense of belonging to a group (e.g., political beliefs) typically trigger all kinds of motivated reasoning (Taber & Lodge 2006; Kahan 2017) whereby one outright rejects those arguments without properly engaging with their content.
+Relatedly, when choosing among a vast supply of options, people tend to gravitate towards content and sources that confirm their existing opinions, thus giving rise to so-called “echo chambers” and “epistemic bubbles” (Nguyen 2020).
+Furthermore, some arguments can be deceptively convincing in that they look valid but are not (Tindale 2007; see entry on [fallacies](https://plato.stanford.edu/entries/fallacies/)).
+Because most of us are arguably not very good at spotting fallacious arguments, especially if they are arguments that lend support to the beliefs we already hold, engaging in argumentation may in fact _decrease_ the accuracy of our beliefs by persuading us of false conclusions with incorrect arguments (Fantl 2018). <https://plato.stanford.edu/entries/argument/#Fall>

+- backfire effect vs confirmation bias: how do you respond to this?

+somatics as anecdotal -- and Ginot's 2010 paper (Erin used the term anecdotal to describe part of Ginot's critique)

+I am not the first to do this.
+Isabelle Ginot's remarkable piece of scholarship in Dance Research in 2010

+> An intuition is simply the powerful sense that something is true without our having an awareness or an understanding of the reasons behind this feeling - Annaka Harris (useful word to keep in mind)

 See [[somatic practices, interoception and evidence#opportunities]] for useful things to add at end of this presentation.

+## not yet located

 ## Science and the body.